Table of Contents

-Friends: These are the kinds of relationships that are chosen.
-It is usually between people that have the same interests.
+These are the kinds of relationships that are chosen.
+It is usually between people who have the same interests.
 Friendships provide happiness and a sense of satisfaction.
 Friends help to reduce feelings of loneliness.

-Acquaintances/ Platonic relationships: These relationships can be between a teacher and a student or between neighbours and so on.
+These relationships can be between a teacher and a student or between neighbors and so on.
 These relationships are easily classified as either ‘you know a person or about a person’ but you do not know them deeply.